-Supplementary Figure 6.
+Supplementary Figure 9.
 Cellular processes enriched for greater or lesser genetic dependencies in PAAD cell lines separated by KRAS allele.

-Supplementary Figure 6.
+Supplementary Figure 9.
 Cellular processes enriched for greater or lesser genetic dependencies in PAAD cell lines separated by KRAS allele. a.
 Gene sets with significant enrichment for increased (lower dependency score; purple) or reduced (higher dependency score; orange) genetic dependency in PAAD cell lines.
-The size of the dot relates the p-value of the association, and the color indicates the strength of the enrichment. b, c, d.
+The size of the dot relates the FDR-adjusted p-value of the association, and the color indicates the strength of the enrichment. b, c, d.
 Heatmaps ranking the cell lines by dependency score of genes at the leading edge of enrichment for three gene sets in PAAD.
 Each row represents a gene and each cell represents a cell line colored by its KRAS allele.
 The cell lines were arranged in ranking order by their dependency score for the gene.
 Thus, each column indicates a rank.
 The line plots above the heatmaps indicate the representation (density) of each KRAS allele at each rank across the genes.